Blog

 Another good option is the more intimate hostel Garden Lane Backpackers, on the lively hood of The Liberties and just a stone’s throw away from the world-famous Guinness Brewery.
 It has a shared kitchen and rooftop where you can connect with other travelers and watch the sunset over Dublin’s skyline.
 Both hostels have options for shared and private rooms, catering to all types of travelers.

 We can’t wait to welcome you to an unforgettable weekend getaway in Dublin City.
-If you have any additional questions or need further information, feel free to reach out to us before your arrival or simply ask our friendly staff members at the reception desk.
-See you soon, and get ready for an amazing time! :)
+If you have any additional questions or need further information, feel free to reach out to us before your arrival or simply ask our staff members at the reception desk.
+See you soon and get ready for an amazing time!

-Don't forget to check out our Attractions Map here (sync to Google Maps) :)
+Don't forget to check out our Free Dublin Map (sync to Google Maps), you can download it and use it offline.